melezhik/outthentic/README.md

 See [check-expressions](https://github.com/melezhik/outthentic-dsl#check-expressions) in Outthentic::DSL documentation pages.

-# inline code, generators and asserts
+# Inline code, generators and asserts

 You may inline code from other language to add some extra logic into your check file: